SrijanBadhya/Debsoc/Running the PES Debsoc.md

 It's also extremely difficult to distinguish between the two in most narrative motions, because people have such strong biases.
 For example, in "This house regrets the narrative that going to a prestigious university is the key to success", people will definitely end up arguing about whether it is possible to succeed without a university etc. And it's hard to differentiate this argument from a belief-focused argument.
 Because, in the heads of juniors, people who go to prestigious universities believe in the narrative, and people who don't, don't believe in the narrative, so there's no difference.
+(They don't think of people who believe in it but don't get to go.)

 So one beautiful motion I came across recently, is:
 This house regrets the dominant portrayal of long-distance relationships as doomed to fail.